 This post may contain affiliate links.

 My daughter is a huge Harry Potter fan.
 She began reading the books when she was 8 and hasn’t really put them down yet.
 She rereads the books over and over.
 In fact, she once told me that she thinks she knows more about Harry Potter than J.K.
 Rowling herself!
 It is safe to say that her love of all things Harry Potter plays a big part in choosing gifts for her.
+Thankfully, it is pretty easy to find awesome Harry Potter gifts for kids.

 Here are a few gifts ideas for Harry Potter fans.
 We have given Hannah quite a few of these gifts already.
 Others are things we plan to give her and know she will love.
 She looked over my shoulder while I was writing this post and ooh and aahed over a few of these options, so they are Harry Potter fan approved.